Are you looking for ideas to start making your hotel more eco-friendly?

 A wild plant can often be taken for a simple weed.

-Reduce your water consumption in anticipation of a natural ressource that will become more and more scarce.
+Reduce your water consumption in anticipation of a natural resource that will become more and more scarce.

 Check your water consumption regularly for leaks in the system.